Contracting in Japan: A Guide for International Contractors

 If you are going to be contracting in Japan for a year or more, then you will become a resident for tax purposes.
 That means even if you file and pay taxes in your home country then you will also have to do the same in Japan.
 In that case, you will probably need assistance in calculating tax rates, withholding and filing a correct Japanese tax form.

-For the purposes of taxation in Japan, taxpayers are classified into 3 categories:
+For taxation in Japan, taxpayers are classified into 3 categories:

 - Permanent resident: A Japanese national or non-Japanese national who has been present in Japan for at least 5 years within the last 10 years.

-- Non-permanent resident: Individual of a non-Japanese nationality who has not resided to maintained domicile in Japan for 5 years or more in the last 10 years.
+- Non-permanent resident: Individual of a non-Japanese nationality who has not resided to maintain domicile in Japan for 5 years or more in the last 10 years.